mostlymaxi/franz/README.md

 # Franz
-A simple and friendlier alternative to Apache Kafka
+A simple and friendlier persistent message-queue / pub-sub built for speed (blazingly fast)!

+The goal of Franz is to be able to handle millions of messages per second with a light memory footprint (it is however, rough on the disk).

 ### Usage